-Online Consultation Process
+Online Consultation Process and Fees

 - an asset protection review (APR); or

-Consultations – residential real estate, investor/general business, and commercial real estate.
+The Online Consultation Process.
 Documents are reviewed, the case is evaluated, options are explained, and a course of action is recommended.
 "Residential" pertains to one's residence/homestead (buying or selling, leasing, lien issues, and the like); a real estate investor consultation applies to investors in single family residences (SFRs) up to the size of a fouplex and including raw land up to 3 acres; and "commercial" includes non-SFR transactions such as apartment complexes, mobile home parks, larger tracts of land, and shopping centers.
 A consultation concerning entity structuring is an asset protection review (APR - see below).
 Fees are:

-Residential Real Estate Consultation (Pertaining to the one's homestead) - $225 for sales price or issues up to $600,000; $295 to 1.1M; $375 over 1.1M
+- Residential real estate consultation (pertaining to one's personal homestead): $225 for sales price or issues up to $600,000; $295 to $1.1M; $375 over $1.1M.

-Real Estate Investor Consultation (Also applies to general business matters) - $275 for sales price or issues up to $600,000; $325 to 1.1M; $450 over 1.1M
+- Real estate investor or general business consultation: $275 for sales price or issues up to $600,000; $325 to $1.1M; $450 over $1.1M.

-Commercial Real Estate Consultation (Commercial properties and transactions) - $325 for sales price or issues up to $600,000; $375 to 1.1M; $450 over 1.1M
+- Commercial real estate consultation (commercial properties and transactions): $325 for sales price or issues up to $600,000; $475 to $1.1M; $525 over $1.1M.

 Flex Fees.
 While we strive to adhere to our posted flat fees, not every client situation fits within the standard framework.
 In cases that are more complex or extensive we may instead offer an alternative higher initial retainer amount (usually in the range of $1,500 to $2,500) for the task.
 This policy acknowledges the reality that no two cases are alike and some may be significantly more challenging than others.